flightaware/swift-tcl/README.md

 Get a variable or array element out of the Tcl interpreter and return it as an optional Int.  nil is returned if the object's contents aren't a valid list or if the element can't be converted to an Int.

 * `var val: Double? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpeter and return it as an optional Double.

 * `var val: String? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
+* `var val: Bool? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpeter and return it as an optional String.
+Get a variable or array element out of the Tcl interpeter and return it as an optional Double, String or Bool.

 * `var success: Bool = interp.setVar(varName: String, elementName: String?, value: UnsafeMutablePointer<Tcl_Obj>, flags: Int = 0)`